mawosoft/WindowsSearchManager/docs/help/Set-SearchManager.md

 ## NOTES

-The [Microsoft documentation for Windows Search](https://learn.microsoft.com/windows/win32/search/-search-3x-wds-mngidx-searchmanager) states that the settings described above are implemented, but reserved for future use.
+Microsoft's [Windows Search documentation](https://learn.microsoft.com/windows/win32/search/-search-3x-wds-mngidx-searchmanager) states that the settings described above are implemented, but reserved for future use.

 ## RELATED LINKS